Jurisdiction – Fell et al. (2005)

 Location in the Matrix; Methodological Rigor; Outcome:

-Jurisdictions; Focused; Proactive; Moderately Rigorous; Mixed findings
+Jurisdictions; Focused; Proactive; Moderately Rigorous; Mixed effects

 What police practice or strategy was examined?